 2001: Theo Fleury of the New York Rangers joins the NHL's 1,000-point club when he has two assists in a 4-2 victory against the Dallas Stars at Madison Square Garden.
 The assists come on goals by Mike York; the second one starts a burst of three goals in less than five minutes late in the second period by the Rangers.

-2003: Pittsburgh's Mario Lemieux becomes the sixth player in NHL history to reach 1,700 career points with an assist in a 4-4 tie against the visiting New York Islanders.
+2003: Mario Lemieux becomes the sixth player in NHL history to reach 1,700 career points with an assist in the Pittsburgh Penguins' 4-4 tie against the visiting New York Islanders.
 Lemieux becomes the second-fastest player to reach 1,700 points; only Wayne Gretzky does it faster.

 2009: Alex Ovechkin of the Washington Capitals ties the NHL record for most multiple-goal games by a player in the month of October.
 Ovechkin has his sixth two-goal game of the month in a 4-3 victory against the Atlanta Thrashers at Philips Arena.